TheMakiran/BenchmarkELimages/README.md

 ZAE Bayern dataset                                             (https://github.com/zae-bayern/elpv-dataset)

 # Sample images
 There are twenty-four (24) classes labelled in the original dataset: twelve (12) intrinsic features of wafer-based solar cells and twelve (12) extrinsic defects.
-The 'ListOfClassesAndColorCodes.csv' lists the 24 classes along with the unique RGB codes used to label the ground truth masks.
+The 'ListOfClassesAndColorCodes.csv' in the 'dataset_20211104' directory lists the 24 classes along with the unique RGB codes used to label the ground truth masks.
 The benchmark dataset contains a roughly equal number of images from multi-crystalline and mono-crystalline cells.
 The subsequent datasets include additional images, additional classes, and corrections to earlier versions of the same images.
+The corresponding 'ListOfClassesAndColorCodes.csv' are also included in each of database directories.

 Some examples of the EL images and corresponding ground truth masks are shown below.